bryturner/grocery-comparison-client/README.md

 # Compare Grocery Prices in Switzerland
 This app lets the user compare grocery prices from several of the primary grocery stores in Switzerland.
-The products are displayed by category and the store in which they can be found.
+The products are displayed and filtered by category and by the store in which they can be purchased.
 Users can also save products on a grocery list or favorites list.

 ## Features
 The user has the choice of selecting a category of grocery after which the products are sorted and displayed based on the store in which they can be found.
 They can then use a search input to filter groceries based on the product title.
 They may also choose to click a compare button on a particular product which matches that product title with other products titles based on similarity and filters out anything that doesn't match.